ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "external-account-required" (optional, boolean):
-: If this field is present and set to "true", then the CA requires that all new-acount requests include an "external-account-binding" field associating them with an external account.
+: If this field is present and set to "true", then the CA requires that all new-account requests include an "external-account-binding" field associating the new account with an external account.

 Clients access the directory by sending a GET request to the directory URL.